 - How to read your detailed deanery assessment

 - Parish Share Proposal to the June 2022 Diocesan Synod

 In this section we will be sharing materials and ideas that have been used in deaneries to support the implementation of the new parish share scheme and in particular to encourage and enable mutual support between parishes.
 If you have materials or ideas that you would like to share, please email email@example.com

 Colchester Deanery Materials

-Thank you to colleagues in Colchester Deanery for sharing a Powerpoint presentation and leaflet that was used to support their initial deanery meeting about the new parish share scheme in 2023.
+Thank you to colleagues in Colchester Deanery for sharing a Powerpoint presentation and leaflet that was used to support their initial deanery meeting. about the new parish share scheme.
 They are happy for other deaneries to adapt these resources for their own use.